About Us

 A parking lot conversation gave rise to the idea for the Goosefoot Community Fund just over 20 years ago.
 A thriving South Whidbey community will always be our number one priority.

-Founders Linda Moore and Nancy Nordhoff at a planning meeting for the Cash Store renovation.
+Founders Linda Moore and Nancy Nordhoff at a planning meeting for the Cash Store renovation in 2001.

 Success through Innovation, Collaboration, and Change